claus-codes/tutorials/README.md

 console.log(countries[1]); // "Canada"
 console.log(countries[2]); // "Iceland"
 ```
-Each value of `countries` is logged by accessing it via the index.
+Each element of `countries` is logged by accessing it via the index.

 ```js
 console.log(countries.length); // 3
 ```
-Arrays have a *property* called `length`, which is a `Number` value that equals the number of values stored in the array.
+Arrays have a *property* called `length`, which is a `Number` value that equals the number of elements stored in the array.
 The maximum index in an array is always `length - 1`.

 ```js
 console.log(countries[3]); // undefined
 ```
-If an `Array` does not have a value at the index, it returns `undefined`.
+If an `Array` does not have an element at the index, it returns `undefined`.

-Because `countries` is a constant value, it's value cannot be overwritten.
+Because `countries` is a constant, it's value cannot be overwritten.
 The `Array` it contains can still be manipulated with built-in functionality.

 Arrays are *objects*, which are are discussed in [Lesson 6](#lesson-6-objects), but for now know that *objects* of the same *type* share functionality.